 Yes, I have a Facebook author page now.
 Tune in for updates on my three years long (so far) granny-square afghan project and other domesticities.

-The setting for the Knit & Nibble series is a charming New Jersey town rather like the one I live in, and the first book, Murder, She Knit: A Knit & Nibble Mystery will be out in March of 2018.
+The setting for the Knit & Nibble series is a charming New Jersey town rather like the one I live in, and the first book, Murder, She Knit: A Knit & Nibble Mystery is now officially out–as of March 28.
 Book number two, Died in the Wool, will appear in August.
 Knit One, Die Two is due in May of 2019.
 Click here for Murder, She Knit.
 And click here to preorder Died in the Wool.

 The Knit & Nibble mysteries contain bonus material–ideas for knitting projects and recipes for goodies baked by my sleuth.
 I’m making the knitting projects and baking the goodies.
 To see photos of them, just go to the Knit & Nibble Mysteries page and scroll to the bottom of the entry for each book.